 Select the client debugger: bundled multiarch GDB (default), one of the toolchain debuggers, or a custom GDB binary.

 'target remote' args

-First, launch your application on the remote target under gdbserver.
-For this, you can use the built-in SSH terminal (run with the appropriate credentials):
+To launch your application on the target under gdbserver, you can use the remote terminal or invoke the CLion's built-in SSH terminal (run and provide the credentials).

-gdbserver suspends the program at the entry point and waits for the debugger to connect to it.
+Gdbserver then suspends the program at the entry point and waits for the client debugger to connect.